BEACON FINANCIAL CORP (BBT)

 Eric S. Rosengren

-Director since 2023 with deep macroeconomic, banking regulation, and risk management expertise from his tenure as President of the Federal Reserve Bank of Boston; TSR trigger does not apply.
+Director since 2023 with deep macroeconomic and banking regulatory expertise as former President of the Federal Reserve Bank of Boston; TSR trigger does not apply and no other disqualifying flags are present.

 ✓ FOR